 STC People are required to take reasonable care for their own health and safety and not do anything that would adversely affect the safety of others, including behaviour at meetings and the use of social media.
+In addition, when carrying out your work or contributing to the making of decisions, you have the duty to objectively identify risks so that these can be reported to your manager or relevant decision maker, assessed and appropriately managed in a lawful way.

-You should report risks or hazards (both actual and potential) to health and safety to the CEO or otherwise as set out in State Super's Work Health and Safety Policy and Work Health and Safety Management System.
+You should report risks or hazards (both actual and potential) to health and safety to the CEO or otherwise as set out in State Super's Work Health and Safety Policy and Work Health and Safety Management System as well as in line with the Work Health and Safety Act 2011.
+Managers and senior executives have more substantial obligations including the safety of those under their supervision or attending work locations and should familiarise themselves with these obligations.

-12. Protecting Confidential Information
+13. Protecting Confidential Information, Privacy and Records Management